Overnight Stay at our camp

 As it gets dark the awe-inspiring night sky of the desert, filled with billions of stars, gradually appears.
 You can lie back on a mattress near the fire in the quiet of the desert and gaze at the shooting stars, the planets, constellations, and the Milky Way.
 Our camp is not near very high mountains so we have a wide expanse of sky which means great star-viewing.
 And with unobstructed views to the north, we are in a great location for time-lapse photos of the stars circling Polaris, the North Star.

-We sit around a fire, and talk about our life in the Wadi Rum desert.
-We will answer your questions about our Bedouin culture, and sing a song or two.
-As you get tired you can retire to your sleeping tent for a good night's rest in a comfortable bed.
+When you are tired you can retire to your sleeping tent for a good night's rest in a comfortable bed.

 We look forward to welcoming you to our camp in the Wadi Rum desert!

 Our camp is located 11 kms south of Wadi Rum village, deep in the Wadi Rum Protected Area, and overlooking both the red and white deserts towards the south.
 The area is famous for its spectacular sunset views.
 Towards the north is Jebel Qatar, and in the distance, the mountains of Jebel Rum and Um Ishreen.